-4. Dressage session - up to advanced medium
+4. Dressage session

 You will ride two horses during this assessment.
 One, or both horses will be able to work at advanced medium level and may be a competition or school horse of any type, size, sex or age.
 The horses may be any level of fitness and be capable of varying quality of work.